Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 2. Clifton Gardens Beach

-Clifton Gardens is a popular picnic spot for families, featuring a rocky beach with a netted swimming enclosure, a fenced playground, change rooms, and excellent BBQ and picnic facilities.
+Clifton Gardens is a popular picnic destination for families, offering a rocky beach with a netted swimming area, a fenced playground, change rooms, and excellent BBQ and picnic facilities.

-There are restrictions, though.
-Dogs can go off-leash before 9 am and after 4 pm from April to September, and before 9 am and after 6 pm from October to May.
+However, there are time restrictions to keep in mind.
+Dogs are allowed off-leash before 9 am and after 4 pm from April to September, and before 9 am and after 6 pm from October to May.

 Check the Mosman Council website for more information.